Búsqueda de LIBROS DEL AUTOR: pearl s buck

 PEARL S. BUCK

-Lost for forty years, a new novel by the author of The Good Earth The Eternal Wonder tells the coming-of-age story of Randolph Colfax (Rann for short), an extraordinarily gifted young man whose search for meaning and purpose leads him to New York, England, Paris, a mission patrolling the DMZ in Korea that will change his life forever—and, ultimately, to love.
-Rann falls for the...
+A lost novel of self-discovery and love from the New York Times –bestselling and Nobel and Pulitzer prize–winning author of The Good Earth .
+The Eternal Wonder tells the coming-of-age story of Randolph Colfax (Rann for short), an extraordinarily gifted young man whose search for meaning and purpose leads him to New York, England, Paris, a mission patrolling the DMZ in Korea tha...

 • THE ANGRY WIFE